Richard Hill (activist)

-Richard Hill (1795 - 1872), was a Jamaican lawyer and leader of the free people of colour, when they campaigned for equal rights in the early nineteenth century.
-In addition to his legal practice, Hill was also a naturalist, a poet, and an educator, as well as an administrator.
+Richard Hill (1795–1872), was a Jamaican lawyer and leader of the free people of colour, when they campaigned for equal rights in the early nineteenth century.
+In addition to his legal practice, Hill was the island's first resident naturalist and ornithologist, a poet, and an educator, as well as an administrator.

 Background

 Richard Hill was born in Montego Bay on 1 May 1795, to a white merchant of the same name, who migrated to the Colony of Jamaica from Lincolnshire.
 His mother was of mixed race, being part East Indian and part African.
 The couple also had two daughters, named Ann and Jane.

 Richard's father was an opponent of the system of slavery that dominated Jamaican life in the early nineteenth century.
 He made his son promise to fight for the cause of freedom and to never rest until the civil disabilities under which black people suffered had been entirely removed, and slavery abolished.

 His parents sent young Richard to be educated in England, where he attended the Elizabethan Grammar School in Horncastle.
 In 1818, his father died, and Richard returned to Jamaica to take possession of his father's property.